adityaks/melee/README.md

         /_/  /_/_____/_____/_____/_____/

-    MELEE (may-lay) : A Tool to Detect Potential Infections in MySQL Deployments !
+        MELEE (may-lay): A Tool to Detect Potential Infections in MySQL Deployments!
         Authored by: Aditya K Sood {https://adityaksood.com}

 	--------------------------------------------------------------------